Top 3 reasons to work part-time while you study in Australia

 Part-time Weekend or Evening Jobs: Many students also like jobs that have evening or weekend hours.
 While this could mean that you spend most of your weekdays studying, with your evening or weekend free time working, you may prefer the more set schedule.
 Bonus—if you’re studying in Australia, you’ll be paid a premium rate for working evening or weekend hours!
 Yes, even in retail.

-Holiday Jobs: Working during your break doesn’t only save your evenings and weekends for free time fun during the rest of the year, but it also decreases the stress you may otherwise have if working with also trying to study, especially during exam season.
+Holiday Jobs: Working during your breaks could save you from working evenings and weekends throughout the year!
+It could also decrease the stress you may otherwise have if working while trying to study, especially during exam season.

 2. Spending and Saving